-This leaves open the problem of checking whether the RPO program is actually bounded.
-A partial answer to this is provided in [14], which isolates a sufficient condition that guarantees boundedness of processes operating on artifacts.
+This leaves open the problem of checking that the RPO program is actually bounded, a problem of general relevance to verification (think, e.g., of checking whether a program may run out of memory), yet orthogonal to ours.
+A partial answer to this is provided by [14], which isolates a sufficient condition that guarantees boundedness of processes operating on artifacts.